CodeGrind Desktop Runtime

 Plenty of platforms call themselves gamified because they hand out points.
 CodeGrind treats gamification as a way to make daily practice survivable, with real code, real test cases, and a tower defense mode where solving problems is the gameplay.

-CodeGrind is a gamified learning platform built around Code Breach, an actual coding game where you solve real problems, protect your base, and build skills from a simple getting-started challenge into either beginner learning paths or interview-ready practice.
+CodeGrind is the platform.
+Code Breach is its first live featured game: an actual tower defense coding experience where you solve real problems, protect your base, and build skills that carry into beginner learning paths, problem clusters, and interview-ready practice.

 Try Demo Now - Beginner Friendly + Interview Ready